To be eligible for a Post-study work visa (open) you must have sucessfully completed in New Zealand an acceptable qualification.

 If you decide to apply after your student visa expires, you have 3 months to do so (or 6 months if you have obtained a PhD).

-Please note if you completed your qualification on a Limited Purpose Visa and left NZ, you will not be eligible for a Graduate Job Search Visa.
+Please note if you completed your qualification on a Limited Purpose Visa and left NZ, you will not be eligible for a Post-study work visa (open).

-This is because our policy WD2 specifically requires people to be on a Student Visa to be eligible for Graduate Job Search Visa.
+This is because our policy WD2 specifically requires people to be on a Student Visa to be eligible for Post-study work visa (open).

-Can I get more a Graduate Job Search Work Visa more than once?
+Can I get a Post-study work visa (open) more than once?

-If, after obtaining your first Graduate Job Search Work Visa, you have completed a second and higher qualification, that is either a New Zealand bachelor degree or post-graduate qualification and you studied that qualification for at least one year, you may be eligible for a second graduate job search visa.
+If, after obtaining your first Post-study work visa (open), you have completed a second and higher qualification, that is either a New Zealand bachelor degree or post-graduate qualification and you studied that qualification for at least one year, you may be eligible for a second Post-study work visa (open).

-Alternatively, if you completed a second and higher qualification that is a New Zealand level 7 qualification and you studied that qualification for at least one academic year and you commenced that programme of study on or before 29th November 2012, you may also be eligible for the subsequent graduate job search visa.
+Alternatively, if you completed a second and higher qualification that is a New Zealand level 7 qualification and you studied that qualification for at least one academic year and you commenced that programme of study on or before 26th November 2012, you may also be eligible for the subsequent Post-study work visa (open).

 Your qualification must also qualify for points under the Skilled Migrant Category of the resident visa instructions (SM14.10).